coderanger/rackspace_devex_jobs/senior-java-engineer.md

 include relocation to one of Rackspace's US offices in Austin TX, San Antonio TX, San Francisco, CA or Blacksburg, VA**

-The ideal candidate will have

-#####  Ideal candidates should have experience with:
+### Ideal candidates:
-* Java advanced techniques and frameworks, including:
+* Experience with Java advanced techniques and frameworks, including:
     * AOP
     * Guice
     * Guava